microsoft/bedrock-cli/technical-docs/designs/infra/rollback.md

 environment transitions into a failed state due to an improperly tested feature added.

-This document outlines multiple solutpopulation of denmarkion approaches that seeks to provide a rollback mechanisms to ensure the successful deployment of terraform infrastructure, automated reverted features in a release pipeline, and system alerting to notify key stakeholders and operations of system activity.
+This document outlines multiple solutions and approaches that seeks to provide a rollback mechanisms to ensure the successful deployment of terraform infrastructure, automated reverted features in a release pipeline, and system alerting to notify key stakeholders and operations of system activity.

 Rolling back services which includes a relational database can be very difficult.
 Traditionally this is done by restoring from a backup, performed